-

 The question relates to a beverage container that is referred to in Article 6 (1) of the SUP-Directive with the product requirement of attached caps from 3.7.2024.

 The SUP beverage container refers to a packaging containing plastic with a capacity of up to three litres, i.e. receptacles used to contain liquid to be drunk as such.
 For example, beverage bottles including their caps and lids and composite beverage packaging including their caps and lids.
-The beverage packaging of spirits (over 22 vol%) is not included in the Directive scope.
+According to the guidelines of the national authorities the beverage packaging of spirits (over 22 vol%) is not included in the Directive scope.

 A beverage package placed on the market means a package that has been filled with a beverage either in industry or at the point of sale and which bears the relevant packaging markings.
 The packaging entity is considered when placing on the market.
 In addition to the beverage container, it includes the closure solution and packaging markings/labelling.